 If you are not approved to grade, don't be disheartened.
 It is not a race to get through the stripes and it is important to be comfortable with your current level before progressing to the next.
 We always encourage our members to use the Taekwon-Do tenet of perseverance - keep at it and you will achieve your goals.

-If you're approved to grade you will receive a slip confirming you have been approved to grade, and an email within 2 working days linking you to the registration form.
+If you're approved to grade you will receive a slip with a link to the online grading registration form.
 You will then need to: